-Only legitimate excuses will be considered.
-For example, birthdays, anniversaries, vacations, concerts would not be considered until you have at least 90 days in the program.
-More leeway will be given to senior participants.
-In the event of a sudden illness and/or death of immediate family, of course, proceed as needed.
-(Immediate family includes spouse, children, siblings, parents, and grandparents only.)
+Only Program recognized excuses will be considered for leave requests submitted prior to the first 120 days in the program.
+Recognized excuses include sudden illness and/or death of immediate family (immediate family includes spouse, children, siblings, parents, and grandparents).
 Contact the DUI/Drug Court Director by phone on the next working day and obtain proof of relationship, medical records, or an obituary to be submitted upon your return to treatment.
+Excuses that are not recognized during the first 120 days include leave requests for birthdays, anniversaries, vacations, concerts, etc.